sweattep/modern_quotes/README.md

 >Building a portal that contains instructions on portal building

+>Don't get so ambitious about what you want to do that you never learn the fundamentals of the game

 >the NCAA prohibits players from accepting NIL money from sportsbooks or casinos

 >I wanted to be remembered for blocking shots